zentrocdot/ESRGAN_RRBD_CONVERTER/converter/README.md

 knowledge of the underlying model.
 The model is used as it is.
 So far, the conversion has worked well on this basis.</p>

+<p align="justify">As this is a simple transformation from one
+architecture to another, I don't add anything, remove anything or change anything in the weight and bias values.</p>

 <p align="justify">During the conversions, I make sure that the data
 structures are adhered to exactly.
 For example, I use dict and OrderedDict if the underlying model would do the same.</p>

+## Motivation

+<p align="justify">I am always interested in the simplest way to
+solve a problem.
+The fact that I have to use an external Python module or integrate the related classes in my scripts has made me look for a simpler solution.
+The result of my thoughts can be found here.</p>

 ## CONVERTERS